openscm/openscm/docs/development.rst

-1. Change the "master" header in ``CHANGELOG.rst`` to the release version number (not starting with "v", e.g. "1.2.3") and create a new, empyy "master" header above.
-Commit these changes.
+1. Change the "master" header in ``CHANGELOG.rst`` to the release version number (not starting with "v", e.g. "1.2.3") and create a new, empty "master" header above.
+Commit these changes with the message, 'Prepare for release of vVERSIONNUMBER'' e.g. 'Prepare for release of v1.2.3'.
 2. Tag the commit as "vVERSIONNUMBER", e.g. "v1.2.3", on the "master" branch.
 Push the tag.
 3. The Github Actions workflow should now create a release with the